Key takeaways

 - Outline dispute resolution mechanisms to handle conflicts professionally

-However, not all service agreements are the same.
+Not all service agreements are the same.
 Some businesses work with service providers on a one-time basis, while others have ongoing relationships that require a different type of contract.
-That’s where Master Service Agreements (MSAs) come in.
+That's where Master Service Agreements (MSAs) come in.

 How a PSA differs from an MSA